Annual Meeting 2017 General Information

 The SVP badge must be worn at all times for admission to the scientific sessions, exhibits, and social events.

-The current total sales tax rate in Dallas is 8.250%.
+The current total sales tax rate in Calgary is 5% GST.

 Restaurant prices do not generally include a service charge, unless dining with a large group.
 It is customary to leave a tip of 15-20%.

 Calgary International Airport has a brand-new international terminal featuring two amenity areas with 50 new retail locations and other outstanding services, including the Calgary International Spaceport and a Fossil Floor art installation.
 The airport offers ground transportation options for all types of passengers.
 Traditional ground transportation, limousines, hotel shuttles, and transportation network companies (TNCs) service the airport.
 There are also eight car rental companies at the airport, with four more offering courtesy shuttles to their offsite locations.